HEAVY/CIVIL & COMMERCIAL

 NESTUCCA RIVER BYWAY, PHASE 1, NEAR CARLTON, OREGON 2018-2019

-Project Manager – Presently working on a $7.3 M project for FHWA as a consultant project manager that includes over 25 new culvert installations, 6 wire basket MSE walls, rock fall mesh, and 3 miles of new asphalt paving to improve existing road adjacent to scenic Nestucca River.
+Project Manager – Worked on a $7.3 M project for FHWA as a consultant project manager that included over 25 new culvert installations, 6 wire basket MSE walls, rock fall mesh, and 3 miles of new asphalt paving to improve existing road adjacent to scenic Nestucca River.